 In addition to my work in private practice, I also enjoy providing community education on topics such as emotional regulation in children & adolescents, the impact of mental health on learning, anxiety in children and adolescents, and trauma.
 I also LOVE that I get to continue to work at Camp Lionheart, as I have for the past 9 years as a grief and trauma counselor (www.camplionheart.org).

-Maeve Rising, LISW
+Maeve Rising, MSW, LISW (she/hers)

-Outside of the office, I enjoy hiking, reading, baking, playing soccer, and spending time with my friends and cat.
+Outside of the office, I enjoy hiking, reading, baking, playing soccer, and spending time with my friends and cats.
 One of the highlights of my life has been being part of the clinical staff for Camp Lionheart every summer, as a grief and trauma counselor (www.camplionheart.org).

-Kimberly Morales, LISW-S
+Kimberly Morales, MSW, LISW-S

 While I have had extensive training in treating complex trauma, I am excited to continue my education through various trainings in the future that will continue to broaden my therapeutic approach and techniques.
 I hold a certification in Critical Incident and Stress Management and plan to further develop that area of practice as well.